schustischuster/evoGE/cisNAT/README.md

 ### Retrieve coding-coding gene overlapp

-The following function will extract all protein-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, compute pairwise SAS correlations across all samples, and write the results to a CSV file.
+The following function will extract all protein-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, retrieve maximum and mean expression values for each gene, compute pairwise SAS correlations across all samples, and write the results to a CSV file.
 The threshold is set as follows: an expression value of both sense and antisense transcript greater than 0.5 TPM in at least two out of three replicates in at least one sample type.

 * `getPcPc(species = c("AT", "AL", "CR", "ES", "TH", "MT", "BD"), experiment = c("single-species", "comparative"), threshold)`